In a Nutshell

 - Veterans United Realty, an independent affiliate partner of Veterans United that offers a nationwide network of real estate agents with experience in serving Veterans.

 - Lighthouse Program, a free service that helps Veterans build their credit score and improve their financial picture before applying for a home loan.

 - Veterans United Foundation, which exists to help military-related families in need and also offers a biannual scholarship to service members and military families.

 - Regular promotional offers.
 For example, when we checked in, Veterans United and Realtor.com had teamed up to offer a competition with a first prize of $75,000 toward the purchase of a new home.

 The Application Process

 Veterans United accepts applicants online and by phone.
-Its agents offer a unique expertise in helping Veterans get through their home loan application.
+Its agents offer a unique ability in helping veterans get through their home loan application.
 Aside from the close attention, applying for a loan from Veterans United is just like applying anywhere else.
-You’ll need to provide documentation about yourself and your finances, such as state ID or driver’s license, Social Security number, and tax filings.
+You’ll need to provide documentation about yourself and your finances, such as state ID or driver’s license, social security number, and tax filings.